elastic/support-diagnostics/README.md

 * Run the diagnostic utility to get an archive.
 * Add any tokens for text you wish to conceal to a config file.
 By default the utility will look for scrub.yml in the working directory.
 * Run the utility with the necessary and optional diagnosticInputs.
 It is a different script execution than the diagnostic with different arguments.
-  * *-a*, *--archive* &nbsp;&nbsp;&nbsp; An absolute path to the archive file you wish to sanitize(required if single file not specified).
+  * `-a, --archive` &nbsp;&nbsp;&nbsp; An absolute path to the archive file you wish to sanitize(required if single file not specified).
-  * *-i*, *--infile* &nbsp;&nbsp;&nbsp; An absolute path to the individual file you wish to sanitize(required if diagnostic archive file not specified).
+  * `-i, --infile` &nbsp;&nbsp;&nbsp; An absolute path to the individual file you wish to sanitize(required if diagnostic archive file not specified).
-  * *-o*, *--out*, *--output*, *--outputDir* &nbsp;&nbsp;&nbsp; A target directory where you want the revised archive written.
+  * `-o, --out, --output, --outputDir` &nbsp;&nbsp;&nbsp; A target directory where you want the revised archive written.
 If not supplied it will be written to the same folder as the diagnostic archive it processed.
-  * *-c*, *--config* &nbsp;&nbsp;&nbsp; The configuration file containing any text tokens you wish to conceal.
+  * `-c, --config` &nbsp;&nbsp;&nbsp; The configuration file containing any text tokens you wish to conceal.
 These can be literals or regex's.
 The default is the scrub.yml contained in the jar distribution.

 #### Examples
 #####With no tokens specified, writing the same directory as the diagnostic: